huybrechtsxyz/alderwyn/wiki/halgrithtest.md

 <!-- PLAYER -->
 ## Points of Interest
 - **Golden Market**: An endless bazaar of exotic goods and magical items.
+Test 4
 - **Tower of Banners**: Where job postings and political decrees are nailed each day.

 <!-- GM -->